Home Schooling in Tennessee

 - Submit proof of vaccination and receipt of any health services or examinations as required by law.

 Parents choosing this educational option should begin by contacting the local school district.
-For a list of home school contacts in each school district, click on "Home School Coordinators" (gray tab on left side of this page).
+For a list of home school contacts in each school district, click on "Home School Coordinators" (gray box on right side of this page).
 The parent will be required to complete an Intent to Home School form and provide evidence of a high school diploma or GED.
 Student attendance (at least 4 hours per day, 180 days per year) must be reported to the local school district at the end of the school year.
 Testing of independent home school students is required in grades 5, 7, and 9 and coordinated through the local school district.

 By authority of the same statute, parents may also home school their own children by registering with a church-related "umbrella" school defined by Tennessee Code Annotated § 49-50-801.
 Parents who choose this option will be required to provide evidence to the local school district that their child is enrolled in a church-related school.
 An Intent to Home School form is not required for students who enrolled in a church-related school.
 The church-related school will determine record keeping and test requirements for students enrolled in an umbrella program.

 Parents may also enroll their child in an accredited online school.
 Parents choosing this educational option must be sure to determine that the school has legitimate accreditation status and will be required to provide evidence to the local school district that their child is enrolled in an accredited online school.